Free energy principle

+The free energy principle is a mathematical principle of information physics.
+Its application to fMRI brain imaging data as a theoretical framework suggests that the brain reduces surprise or uncertainty by making predictions based on internal models and uses sensory input to update its models so as to improve the accuracy of its predictions.
+This principle approximates an integration of Bayesian inference with active inference, where actions are guided by predictions and sensory feedback refines them.
+From it, wide-ranging inferences have been made about brain function, perception, and action.
+Its applicability to living systems has been questioned.

+Overview

-The free energy principle is a mathematical principle in biophysics and cognitive science (especially Bayesian approaches to brain function, but also some approaches to artificial intelligence).
-It describes a formal account of the representational capacities of physical systems: that is, why things that exist look as if they track properties of the systems to which they are coupled.
-It establishes that the dynamics of physical systems minimise a quantity known as surprisal (which is just the negative log probability of some outcome); or equivalently, its variational upper bound, called free energy.
-The principle is formally related to variational Bayesian methods and was originally introduced by Karl Friston as an explanation for embodied perception-action loops in neuroscience, where it is also known as active inference.
+In biophysics and cognitive science, the free energy principle is a mathematical principle describing a formal account of the representational capacities of physical systems: that is, why things that exist look as if they track properties of the systems to which they are coupled.
+It establishes that the dynamics of physical systems minimise a quantity known as surprisal (which is the negative log probability of some outcome); or equivalently, its variational upper bound, called free energy.
+The principle is used especially in Bayesian approaches to brain function, but also some approaches to artificial intelligence; it is formally related to variational Bayesian methods and was originally introduced by Karl Friston as an explanation for embodied perception-action loops in neuroscience.

 The free energy principle models the behaviour of systems that are distinct from, but coupled to, another system (e.g., an embedding environment), where the degrees of freedom that implement the interface between the two systems is known as a Markov blanket.
 More formally, the free energy principle says that if a system has a "particular partition" (i.e., into particles, with their Markov blankets), then subsets of that system will track the statistical structure of other subsets (which are known as internal and external states or paths of a system).

-The free energy principle is based on the Bayesian idea of the brain as an “inference engine.”
+The free energy principle is based on the Bayesian idea of the brain as an "inference engine."
 Under the free energy principle, systems pursue paths of least surprise, or equivalently, minimize the difference between predictions based on their model of the world and their sense and associated perception.
 This difference is quantified by variational free energy and is minimized by continuous correction of the world model of the system, or by making the world more like the predictions of the system.
 By actively changing the world to make it closer to the expected state, systems can also minimize the free energy of the system.
 Friston assumes this to be the principle of all biological reaction.
 Friston also believes his principle applies to mental disorders as well as to artificial intelligence.
 AI implementations based on the active inference principle have shown advantages over other methods.
-Although challenging even for experts, the free energy principle is ultimately quite simple and fundamental, and can be re-derived from conventional mathematics following maximum entropy inference.
-Indeed, it can be shown that any large enough random dynamical system will display the kind of boundary that allows one to apply the free energy principle to model its dynamics: the probability of finding a Markov blanket in the underlying potential of the system (and therefore, being able to apply the free energy principle) goes to 100% as the size of the system goes to infinity.